extremeshok/clamav-unofficial-sigs/README.md

 clamav-unofficial-sigs.sh
 ```

+### FOR PACKAGE MAINTAINERS / PACKAGERS
+Please use the os.recommended-packaging-defaults.conf as a base for your os.conf, this will disable automatic updates, update notifications and the uninstallation feature. https://github.com/extremeshok/clamav-unofficial-sigs/blob/master/config/os/os.recommended-packaging-defaults.conf

 ### Always Run the script once as your superuser to set all the permissions and create the relevant directories

 ### Advanced Config Overrides